by Onalee McGraw, Director, Educational Guidance Institute

 "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.--That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed..." -The Declaration of Independence

 The Founders were not all the same.
 They had various religious and philosophical outlooks, and yet there was among them a unifying sense of what was right and good for the blossoming country they envisioned.
-Consider Jefferson's reference to "the harmonising sentiments of the day" (letter to Henry Lee, 1825), clearly referring to the body of thought of political philosophy that grounded the American founding.
+Consider Jefferson's reference to "the harmonizing sentiments of the day" (letter to Henry Lee, 1825), clearly referring to the body of thought of political philosophy that grounded the American founding.

 The account given by Mark Harris in Five Came Back is a way of entering into the common world of American culture in the era of World War II - including both pre-war and post-war years.
 Five legendary directors show their poetic genius to depict America as a cultural common home through their films.
 Harris - with his amazing ability to interview and delve deeply into archives - tells the story of these five as they served in World War II.
 As Harris says: